 An approximation of the MW foreground polarization is the color excess E(B-V) (Burstein & Heiles 1982).
 Note, there is about a 10% error in E(B-V).
 This is a measure of the extinction from the MW, to the target, along the line of sight.
 Serkowski et al. (1975) empirically found that the maximum optical polarization along a sightline is $\lesssim 9 \times E(B-V)$.
-To ensure that the polarization measured was not solely from the MW, all galaxies used in the data analysis have levels of polarization that are $\geq 9 \times E(B-V)$ (Figure 1).
+To ensure that the polarization measured was not solely from the MW, all galaxies used in the data analysis have levels of polarization that are $\geqslant 9 \times E(B-V)$ (Figure 1).

 UGC 3414 is a good example showing that the extinction cut is valid.
 UGC 3414 and the two stars in the FOV all had similar polarization levels and angles.
-Its maximum MW polarization based on the color excess E(B-V) was also comparable to the measured polarization, within 1σ .
-In this case the MW foreground contamination is the dominant source of polarization and the galaxy was removed from the analysis based on its extinction.
+Its maximum MW polarization based on the color excess E(B-V) was also comparable to a HD 12021 is consistently higher than the published value and is likely no longer an acceptable unpolarized standard star.